 Age Guide: 0-8s

-A short hop across the river from us, the Museum of Docklands near Canary Wharf has an excellent play area called Mudlarks Gallery.
+A short hop across the river from us, the Museum of Docklands near Canary Wharf has an excellent indoor play area called Mudlarks Gallery.
 While kids up to 8 years can enter, the play area is mainly designed for toddlers and young kids.
-In addition to a lovely soft play area for toddlers, kids can enjoy role-playing as dockworkers loading cargo on board the ships.
+In addition to a lovely soft play area for toddlers, kids can enjoy role-playing as dockworkers load cargo on board the ships.
 There’s also a very popular water play area with lots of opportunities for splashing (waterproof aprons provided).

 You’ll need to book a free ticket in advance through the museum website, and you’ll get your token at the museum ticket desk located at the entrance when you arrive.
 There’s a cafe area next to the play centre as well as a buggy park.
 We also recommend checking out the museum while there.
 With several hands-on displays and interactive galleries, this is an excellent place for children to explore.